Back to: Design Patterns in C# With Real-Time Examples

 - Remote Proxy: A remote proxy provides local representation for an object that resides in a different address space.

-- Protection Proxy: A protection proxy control access to a sensitive master object.
-The surrogate object checks that the caller has the access permissions required prior to forwarding the request.
+- Protection Proxy: A protection proxy controls access to a sensitive master object.
+The surrogate object checks that the caller has the access permissions required before forwarding the request.

 Real-Time Example to Understand Proxy Design Pattern:

-Please have a look at the following diagram for a better understanding of the Proxy Design Pattern.
-On the right-hand side, you can see the State Bank of India, and on the left-hand side, you can see a person called Anurag.
+Please look at the following diagram to better understand the Proxy Design Pattern.
+On the right-hand side, you can see the State Bank of India; on the left, you can see a person called Anurag.
 Anurag has an account in the State Bank of India.
-In earlier days, let’s say 1980, Anurag wants to withdraw money from his account.
+In earlier days, let’s say 1980, Anurag wanted to withdraw money from his account.
 Then what he has to do?
 He has to carry his passbook and go to the bank.
-Then he has to fill out the form and needs to stand in the queue.
-Once his turn comes, he has to give the form and bank passbook to the bank employee and then the bank employee verifies the form and his passbook, and if everything is fine then the bank employee gives the required money to Anurag.
+Then, he must fill out the form and stand in the queue.
+Once his turn comes, he has to give the form and bank passbook to the bank employee, and then the bank employee verifies the form and his passbook.
+And if everything is fine, the bank employee gives the required money to Anurag.

 Let’s assume Anurag wants to withdraw money nowadays.
-So, instead of going to the bank what he can do nowadays is, just walks to the nearest ATM with his Debit Card.
-Then he inserts his Debit Card and enters the pin and the amount to withdraw.
-The ATM will then communicates with the bank, validate the Pin and Amount and if everything is fine then the ATM will give the money to Anurag immediately.
+So, instead of going to the bank, he can walk to the nearest ATM with his Debit Card.
+Then, he inserts his Debit Card and enters the pin and withdrawal amount.
+The ATM will then communicate with the bank, validate the PIN and Amount, and if everything is fine, the ATM will give the money to Anurag immediately.
 So, instead of going to the bank, Anurag can withdraw Money from the ATM.
-So, here the Bank is the Real Object and ATM is the Proxy.
+So, here, the Bank is the Real Object, and the ATM is the Proxy.
 And I think this is the best Real-Time Example of the Proxy Design Pattern.

-Why do we need Proxy Design Pattern in C#?
+Why do we need the Proxy Design Pattern in C#?

 Let us understand the need for the Proxy Design Pattern with the example of a Proxy Server.
-A server that sits between a client application such as a Web Browser and a Real Server is called a Proxy Server.
-The Proxy Server intercepts all the incoming requests for the Real Server to see if it can fulfill the requests by itself.
-If not then it will forward the requests to the Real Server.
+A server that sits between a client application, such as a Web Browser, and a Real Server is called a Proxy Server.
+The Proxy Server intercepts all the incoming requests for the Real Server to see if it can fulfill them.
+If not, then it will forward the requests to the Real Server.
 The Proxy server has two main objectives.
 They are as follows:

 1. Improve Performance using Proxy Server:

 The Proxy Servers can drastically improve the performance of the application.
 This is because it saves the results of a request for a certain period of time.
-For example, let’s say we have two users called X and Y and they want to access a particular resource through the Proxy Server.
-First, user X requests for a particular resource (let’s say a list of employees), and the Proxy Server gets the data from the real server, and before sending the data to the client, it caches that resource (list of employees) for a certain amount of time.
-Later, user Y also requests for the same resource, then the Proxy Server instead of forwarding that request to the Real Server (which is a time-consuming operation), can simply return the data from the Cache which will ultimately improve the performance of the application.
+For example, two users, X and Y, want to access a particular resource through the Proxy Server.
+First, user X requests a particular resource (a list of employees), and the Proxy Server gets the data from the real server.
+Before sending the data to the client, it caches that resource (list of employees) for some time.
+Later, user Y also requests the same resource.
+The Proxy Server, instead of forwarding that request to the Real Server (which is a time-consuming operation), can return the data from the Cache, ultimately improving the application’s performance.

 2. Filter Requests using Proxy Server: